Ani2599/Enhanced-QA-Chatbot-With-Ollama/README.md

 - **LangChain**: Used to build and manage the prompt-response chain.
 - **Ollama**: Provides the language models for generating responses.
 - **dotenv**: For environment variable management.

+Note: I have .env file as it contains API Key